On the density of critical graphs with no large cliques: Finding a saved subgraph

 \subsection{Structure}

-In this subsection we prove Lemma~\ref{normal vertex structure lemma}, which implies that every normal vertex not in $S_\infty$ is either very lordly or has many heavy neighbors.
+In this subsection we prove Lemma~\ref{normal vertex structure lemma}, which implies that every normal vertex not in $S_\infty$ is either very lordly or sponsored (recall that a vertex $v\in V(G)$ is \textit{sponsored} if it has at least $d(v)/2$ heavy neighbors $u$ with $\Save_L(u) \geq 3\eta\Gap(v)$ and $d(u) \leq (1 + \delta)d(v)$).
 In the latter case the vertex is in $D$, and the charge it receives from its heavy neighbors compensates for the charge it sends to its neighbors not in $D$.
-We also prove Lemma~\ref{in big clique with many very lordly nbrs is aberrant}, which implies that that a vertex in $D$ does not have too many very lordly neighbors.
+We also prove Lemma~\ref{in big clique with many very lordly nbrs is aberrant}, which implies that a vertex in $D$ does not have too many very lordly neighbors.
 In Section~\ref{discharging subsection}, we use these two lemmas to show that after redistributing charges, the vertices in $D$ all have positive charge.